dfinity/wg-identity-authentication/topics/icrc_29_window_post_message_transport.md

   - The received message `source` property is equal to the `window` that was opened.
   - The received message `origin` property is equal to the `origin` property in the `"result": "ready"` response received when communication channel was established.
 * The signer must authenticate the relying party by checking if both:
-    - The received message `source` property is equal to the `window.opener`.
+  - The received message `source` property is equal to the `source` property in the `icrc29_status` message received when communication channel was established.
   - The received message `origin` property is equal to the `origin` property in the `icrc29_status` message received when communication channel was established.

 ## Sending Messages

-Messages are sent by calling `window.postMessage` on the signer window, or the `window.opener` respectively.
+Messages are sent by calling `window.postMessage` on the signer window, or the `message.source` on the message received when communication channel was established respectively.

 When sending messages from relying party to signer, the `targetOrigin` parameter must be set to the `origin` property in the `"result": "ready"` response received when the communication channel was established